SamVerschueren/cordova-ua-bb10/README.md

 #### com.urbanairship.bb_cpid

 The BlackBerry Content Provider ID can be found in the email received from BlackBerry.
+Use the production CPID number because this is not used when registering for development.

 #### com.urbanairship.invoke_target_id